 - Covariance Structures and Factor Models

-Depending on the school, the program may require that students complete a capstone or an internship with an approved organizational partner/employer in addition to thier stat courses.
+Depending on the school, the graduate program in statistics or applied statistics may require that students complete a capstone or an internship with an approved organizational partner/employer in addition to maintaining a certain grade point average in their stat courses and elective courses.

 What jobs can you get with a Master’s in Statistics degree?

 STEM jobs have the highest growth rate for the next few decades, and statistics are at the top of the list.
 The statistician’s career opportunities span many fields like healthcare, finance, product development, economics, marketing, education, geography, psychology, and government.
 The Master’s level statistician jobs require a higher level of advanced academic knowledge and expertise.
 The job description, therefore, varies depending on the job focus and the industry.
-All industries need these professionals who are adept at numbers or data, looking at data sets, analyzing those numbers, tracking trends, and producing visualizations in the form of reports, graphs, and charts.
+All industries need these mathematical statistics professionals who are adept at numbers or data mining, looking at data sets, analyzing those numbers, tracking trends, creating statistical models, and producing visuals in the form of reports, graphs, and charts.
 A statistician’s job also involves hands-on data collection, analysis, and review to determine the best statistical techniques and processes.
-They need to have a keen eye to understand and articulate trends and tendencies of populations and products.
+They need to have a keen eye to understand and explain trends and tendencies of populations and products.

-A master’s degree in statistics prepares students for the required on-the-job skills and knowledge, including statistical analysis.
+A master’s degree in statistics program prepares students for the required on-the-job skills and knowledge, including application of mathematical statistics and statistical analysis.
 The scope of the job market is currently at 2.3 million job openings.
-Some of the jobs that students with an M.S. in statistics go into are:
+Some of the jobs that students with an MS degree in statistics or applied statistics go into are:

 - Applied Statistician